 Mental illness is a health condition that involves changes in thinking, emotions, or behavior, or a combination of these, often associated with problems in social, work, or family functioning.
-It is estimated that in each year, nearly one in five (19%) of U.S. adults experience some form of mental illness, and one in 24 has a mental health disorder.
+According to the American Psychiatric Association; it’s estimated that each year, nearly one in five U.S. adults experience some form of mental illness, and one in 24 has a mental health disorder.

-- Disorganized symptoms affect a person’s thought process.
+- Disorganized symptoms, which affect a person’s thought process.

 Positive symptoms are often the most noticeable signs of mental illness.
-Among these signs, rocking back and forth can indicate the presence of stress, trauma, or an underlying mental health disorder.
+Among these signs, rocking back and forth can indicate the presence of an anxiety disorder, trauma, or another mental health disorder.

 What’s the reason behind this pendulum-like motion?